-As we turn the calendar from December to January, we start thinking about our goals and the changes we’d like to make in the year to come.
+As we turn the calendar from December to January, we start thinking about our goals and the changes we’d like to make in the year to come (also known as New Year's resolutions).
 Mental and physical health repeatedly top the list.
-You, too, may want to be more active, eat more nutritiously, or nix the doom-scrolling habit you developed in March 2020 and never broke.
+You, too, may want to be more active, eat more nutritiously, or nix the doom-scrolling habit you developed in April 2020 and never broke.

 Here’s how your pup can help you actually keep your New Year’s resolutions.

 If you want to get out and move more often this year, consider your dog your secret weapon.
 One study looked at more than 41,000 people.
 Some had dogs, others had cats, and some were petless.
 Researchers found that pup parents walked more for leisure than people with cats or without any pets.

 You may think walking your dog “isn’t really exercise,” but don’t discount it.
 You don’t have to run marathons to get a good amount of physical activity.
 A 2011 Michigan State University study found that dog walkers were 34% more likely to get the recommended amount of exercise.
 According to the CDC, that benchmark is 150 minutes of moderate-intensity activity or 75 minutes of vigorous activity each week.

 Step 3: Go for a walk.

 Going out to eat with human friends is healthy now and then, but doing it too much can do a number on your budget.
 The food in restaurants isn’t always as nutritious as what you can make at home.
 If you have a dog waiting for you, you may be less inclined to accept every invite and instead have a healthy balance between meals out and home-cooked ones.
 As a result, you may notice you maintain a healthier weight and have a thicker wallet.

 Step 1: Decline an invite and blame your dog.

 Step 4: Eat (keep in mind which foods you should avoid "accidently" dropping on the floor.)